information

 The Willamette River Crossing project will deliver water to the west side of the river, even after an earthquake.
 The improvements we’re making will enhance our water system’s resilience and reduce future risks, ensuring safe and abundant water for generations to come.

 Portland’s water mains that cross the Willamette River are more than 50 years old and will probably not survive a major earthquake.
-The Willamette River Crossing Project, which will build an earthquake-resilient water line under the Willamette River, is part of the Water Bureau’s investment in preparedness.
+The Willamette River Crossing Project will build an earthquake-resilient water line under the Willamette River and is part of the Water Bureau’s investment in preparedness.
 The improvements we’re making will enhance our water system’s resilience and reduce future risks, ensuring safe and abundant water for generations to come.

 The Water Bureau has worked for the past several decades to increase the number of water supply facilities that can withstand earthquakes.
 Reservoirs at Kelly Butte, Powell Butte, and Washington Park all meet seismic standards.
 The Willamette River Crossing is the next step in strengthening our system to make it more resistant to earthquakes.
 The new pipe is critical for bringing water to the west side of town.